Franco28/MotoTool/README.md

 _**All Tool actions will be saved in C:\adb\.settings\Logs.
 If you have any problem you can send me all logs!_**

 ## Uninstall
-- You can uninstall it now from the Tool, but ensure that all files were removed on "C:\Program Files\MotoTool\" _(I noticed that Tool won´t be removed)_
+- You can uninstall it now from the MotoTool, but ensure that all files were removed on "C:\Program Files\MotoTool\" _(I noticed that Tool won't be removed)_
-- Go to Control Panel and look for the MotoTool, select it and uninstall it! **_Be careful with this, because will ask you at the end if you want to remove MotorolaDeviceManager_2.5.4_!**
+- Go to Control Panel and look for the MotoTool, select it and uninstall it! **_This won't be removed MotorolaDeviceManager_2.5.4_!**

 ## Downloads